 Bahraini people are amicable and proud of their culture, so they often try to welcome new expats.

 Almost everybody speaks English, and while you don’t need to learn Arabic, it doesn’t hurt to try.
 Wealthier Bahrainis tend to travel to western countries for education, and many have lived in the UK before.

-Lots of the non-Bahraini population speak Farsi or Urdu, the official languages of Iran and Pakistan.
+Many non-Bahraini people speak Farsi or Urdu, the official languages of Iran and Pakistan.

 However, you are restricted to freehold districts and should work with a local lawyer to ensure any property you’re thinking of buying is open for expat investment.
 Purchases must be for a residential home.

-A lawyer will also verify the ownership of the property to make sure the vendor is ‘A Legal Seller’ with appropriate rights.
+A lawyer will also verify the property’s ownership to ensure the vendor is ‘A Legal Seller’ with appropriate rights.

 Most foreign nationals live in Bahrain Island, in Manama, Saar, Hamala or Budaiya.